20LitersAdmin/filterbuildscheduler/README.md

 # README
 ## BOXEN:
 - Be able to customize the language of boxes for Itemable objects
-  - New dB fields:
-    - box_type: e.g. bag, bundle, large tub, medium tub, small tub, tray
-    - box_notes: an extra field for things like: "box quantity is an average", "red strap bundle is approx. 100"
   - Update views to include box_type and box_note:
     - label
     - printed inventory